 Why you claim them

-For each person listed on your tax return—you, your spouse and any children or other dependents—you can subtract a certain amount from your taxable income.
-This amount is called an "exemption," and for the 2017 tax year, it's $4,050 per person.
+For tax years prior to 2018, each person listed on your tax return—you, your spouse and any children or other dependents—you can subtract a certain amount from your taxable income.
+This amount is called an "dependent exemptions," and for the 2017 tax year, it's $4,050 per person.
 So if you were to list you, your spouse, and two children, your taxable income could be reduced by $16,200.
 This could significantly shrink your tax bill and, depending on your income, might even eliminate it altogether.

 Resident and nonresident aliens

-How you claim an exemption for a non-citizen spouse depends on your spouse's residency status.
+How you claim add a non-citizen spouse to your tax return depends on your spouse's residency status.
 Your spouse will be either a "resident alien" or a "nonresident alien."
 There are two ways to tell whether a non-citizen qualifies as a resident alien:

 - The non-citizen has a "green card," which is authorization from the federal government to live and work in the United States permanently.
 The IRS refers to this as the "green card test."